David Côté (politician)

-David Côté (February 10, 1915 – March 8, 1969) was a Canadian politician active in the provincial politics of Quebec.
+David Côté (February 10, 1915 – March 8, 1969) was a Canadian politician in Quebec.
 Côté was the only member of the Fédération du Commonwealth Coopératif (the Quebec section of the Co-operative Commonwealth Federation) ever elected to the Legislative Assembly of Quebec.

 Côté was a trade union organizer for the Congress of Industrial Organizations working amongst miners in Rouyn.
 He was elected to the legislative assembly as the CCF member for Rouyn-Noranda in the 1944 provincial election with 21% of the vote.
 He sat as an independent from July 22, 1945 until the end of his term and did not seek re-election in the 1948 election.